serialc/BSR_parsers/README.md

     + Example: motivate\_llstatus.py
 + schemas (container of schema definitions)
   + Markdown files describing the schema (schema name in all lower case characters)

-## Deprecation
-    In order to keep the structure somewhat clean, some schemas may be deprecated in time, these will be relocated to a similar tree structure as the *parsers* but named *deprecated*.